 Some of our recent seasonal wellness events have included pumpkin painting, winter coffee happy hour with a Barista making specialty drinks, and summer scavenger hunts around campus.

 This is an annual residency cooking competition held where residents compete to be crowned as JeffChef in three different categories - appetizers, main dishes, and desserts.
 Faculty serve as judges for a wonderful evening of unwinding as a program and enjoying delicious food cooked by your co-residents.

 Our residency program has a dedicated space within the hospital with a coffee machine, couches, TV, and computer workstations, which serve as a home base for the residents.
 This is where sign-out occurs for floor teams and serves as a place residents can always come when they want to talk to a friend or colleague (and can usually enjoy a snack courtesy of the many food donations coordinated by the Wellness Committee!)

 Residents have access to resources through Jefferson’s Employee Assistance Program (FirstCall) and the Emotional Health & Wellness Program for House Staff, which includes free and reduced-price counseling and psychiatry services.

 This is a program started by a group of residents to mirror a wellness initiative from Mayo Clinic.
 It involves convening at an attending host’s home over dinner and drinks for open discussion of topics like "What am I doing here...and at this hour?" or "I need help."

-The Wellness Committee provides space for residents to discuss any concerns they have, and then works with residency leadership to implement changes in order to improve overall resident well-being.
+The Wellness Committee provides space for residents to discuss any concerns they have and then works with residency leadership to implement changes to improve overall resident well-being.
 Additionally, there is an online suggestion box for residents to share their thoughts and ideas for program improvements.

 Additional information is available through the following links: